umass-gis/workshops/content/basics-qgis/what-is-gis.md

 # What is GIS?
 {: .no_toc }

-Crash-course in key GIS concepts: map layers, data types, data organization, and where to look for geospatial data.
-{: .fs-6 .fw-300 }
+Overview of a few key GIS concepts: map layers, data types, and data organization {: .fs-6 .fw-300 }

 <details open markdown="block">